seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 The ``MachineFunction`` class contains a list of machine basic blocks (:raw-html:`<tt>` `MachineBasicBlock`_ :raw-html:`</tt>` instances).
-It corresponds one-to-one with the LLVM function input to the instruction selector.
+It corresponds one-to-one with the LLVM37 function input to the instruction selector.
 In addition to a list of basic blocks, the ``MachineFunction`` contains a a ``MachineConstantPool``, a ``MachineFrameInfo``, a ``MachineFunctionInfo``, and a ``MachineRegisterInfo``.
-See ``include/llvm/CodeGen/MachineFunction.h`` for more information.
+See ``include/llvm37/CodeGen/MachineFunction.h`` for more information.

 ``MachineInstr Bundles``
 ------------------------

-LLVM code generator can model sequences of instructions as MachineInstr bundles.
+LLVM37 code generator can model sequences of instructions as MachineInstr bundles.
 A MI bundle can model a VLIW group / pack which contains an arbitrary number of parallel instructions.
 It can also be used to model a sequential list of instructions (potentially with data dependencies) that cannot be legally